-Social Networking Workshop
+Sixth Social Networking Workshop at COMSNETS

-Workshop Date: January 8, 2017
+Workshop Date: Friday, 11 January 2019

-Topics of Interest:
+Topics of Interest

-- Automatic discovery and analysis of Web based social networks
+- Automatic discovery and analysis of Web-based social networks

 - Visualization of social networks

-- Link topology and site hierarchy
+- Link topology and site hierarchy in social networks

-- Web-based cooperative work
+- Web-based cooperative work and social intelligence

-- Network evolution and growth mechanisms
+- Social network evolution and growth mechanisms

 - Information diffusion and knowledge transfer in social networks

-- Epidemics and rumours in networks
+- Epidemics and rumours in social networks

-- Anomaly detection in social network
+- Anomaly and outlier detection in social networks

-- Multiplex and interdependent networks
+- Multiplex and interdependent social networks

-- High dimensional network analytics
+- High-dimensional social network analytics

 - Big data techniques for social networks